jrandj/redhat/README.md

 1. Inventories

     * Inventories are what Ansible uses to locate and run against multiple hosts.
 The default ansible 'hosts' file is `/etc/ansible/hosts`.
 The default location of the hosts file can be set in `/etc/ansible/ansible.cfg`.
+The default location for roles is in `/etc/ansible/roles`.

     * The file can contain individual hosts, groups of hosts, groups of groups, and host and group level variables.
 It can also contain variables that determine how you connect to a host.